CopenhagenCityArchives/Kildetaster/README.md

 Start with running `npm install`and `bower install` to get all dependencies from the main folder

+### Start prototype with Authorization

 Then run `grunt prototype` to start the prototype.
 This will build all frontend files, and start a local webserver to host the solution

+### Start prototype with NoAuth

+Then run `grunt prototypeNoAuth` to start the prototype.
+This will build all frontend files, and start a local webserver to host the solution

 The editor can be hit at http://localhost:1508/#/task/1/page/1/?stepId=1

-The prototype loads all data from mock data sources

 ## API endpoint